Skip to main content

 Every return trip to fix something from the original job is invisible cost that hits the job margin.
 If the callback isn't tracked as a new cost against the original job, it shows up as a separate expense — or worse, gets buried in overhead.

-We've written about how callbacks affect margins in the context of job costing setup.
+Proper job costing setup in QuickBooks is the foundation for tracking these costs.
 The key point: if your system doesn't link a warranty callback to the original job, you'll never see the true cost of that job.

 Over Budget vs. Under Budget: Both Are Problems